adamzwickey/todos-docs/docs/todos-workshop/README.md

 Howdy and welcome!

 This is the [one-and-only doc](#todos-workshop) for how to use the Todo apps together as a sample set.
-Each project listed below has it's own README that details app specifics, this doc is an exhaustive list of information on how to use them together on PCF.
+Each project listed below has it's own README that details app specifics, this doc is an exhaustive list of information on how to use them together on PCF in a workshop format.

 * [Audience](#Audience)
 * [Need to know](#need-to-know)